-Section 21.03. - Composition; compensation; officers; meetings.
+Section 21.03. – Board established.

-(a)  The governing body of JEA shall consist of 7 members, appointed by the mayor, subject to confirmation by the council, for a term of 4 years or until such member's successor has been appointed and has qualified.
-Each member of JEA shall have been a resident and elector of the city for at least 6 consecutive months prior to such member's appointment.
-No member of JEA shall hold any other public office or position.
+Composition; qualifications.
+The governing body of JEA shall consist of seven (7) members, each of whom shall serve for a term of 4 years or until such member's successor has been appointed and has qualified.
+The members shall be appointed and confirmed as follows:

+Four (4) members appointed and confirmed by the council; and

+Three (3) members appointed and confirmed by the mayor.

+Each member of JEA shall have been a resident and elector of the city for at least 6 consecutive months prior to such member's appointment and have demonstrated employment experience or knowledge.
 If at any time during a member's tenure on JEA, such member shall cease to possess the qualifications required for membership on JEA, such member shall cease to be a member and a vacancy shall exist on JEA.
 Any vacancy on JEA, however created, shall be filled for the unexpired term in the same manner as the position was originally filled, and the person filling the vacancy shall have and retain all the qualifications prescribed for membership on JEA.
+Any member appointed to JEA for two (2) consecutive full terms shall not be eligible for the succeeding term.
+No member of JEA may enter into an employment relationship or consulting contract with JEA within two (2) years of the member’s date of termination, resignation or expiration of JEA membership.

+Office-holding; oath.
+No member of JEA shall hold any other public office or position.
+JEA membership shall be considered an office and limited by the office holding provisions as provided for under the Florida Constitution.
+No JEA member shall be eligible to serve as a member of JEA while holding another office or being an employee of JEA.
+All JEA members shall be required to take an oath of office set forth in Chapter 2 (Oaths), Section 2.101 (Oaths of public officials), Ordinance Code.

-Any member appointed to JEA for 2 consecutive full terms shall not be eligible for the succeeding term.
-The members may be removed by the mayor at any time with or without cause, but a removal must be approved by a two-thirds vote of the council.
+Removal.
+JEA members may be removed by the mayor or council at any time with or without cause, but prior to a removal becoming effective, such removal must be approved by a two-thirds vote of the council.

-(b)  The members of JEA shall not be entitled to compensation, pension, or other retirement benefits on account of service on JEA, but members and employees shall be entitled to payment of reasonable expenses as provided by the council.
-Members of JEA shall be subject to the provisions of s.
-286.012, Florida Statutes, relating to voting at meetings of JEA, and to the provisions of ss.
-112.311 through 112.3175, inclusive, Florida Statutes, as from time to time amended, relating to financial disclosure and conflicts of interest.
+Compensation.
+JEA members shall not be entitled to pension or other retirement benefits on account of service on JEA, but members and employees shall be entitled to compensation for reasonable time and expenses as provided by the council.

+Applicable laws.
+JEA members shall be subject to the provisions of Section 286.012, Florida Statutes, relating to voting at meetings of JEA, as amended, Chapter 112, Part III, including Sections 112.311 through 112.3175, Florida Statutes, as amended, relating to financial disclosure and conflicts of interest, and Chapter 602 (Jacksonville Ethics Code), Ordinance Code.

-(c)  JEA shall elect a chairperson, vice-chairperson and secretary and may elect one or more assistant secretaries, each of whom shall serve for one year or until such officer's successor is chosen.
-JEA may meet at such times and places designated by it but shall hold regular meetings as necessary, and generally once a month.
-Special meetings may be held upon the call of the chairperson or any 3 members of JEA.
+Officers.
+JEA shall elect a chairperson, vice-chairperson and secretary and may elect one or more assistant secretaries, each of whom shall serve for one year or until such officer's successor is chosen.

+Meetings; quorum; rules.
+JEA may meet at such times and places designated by it but shall hold regular meetings as necessary, and generally once a month, but in no event less than eight (8) times a year.
+Special meetings may be held upon the call of the chairperson or any three (3) members of JEA.
+JEA meetings shall be subject to Chapter 286, Florida Statutes.
 A majority of the membership shall constitute a quorum for the purpose of meeting and transacting business.
 Each member of JEA shall have one vote.
-JEA may adopt bylawsannually and make rules and regulations not inconsistent with this article or general law.
+JEA shall adopt bylaws, a board policy annually, and such other rules and regulations not inconsistent with this article or general law.